Overview of Weston Exploration

 There are many resources available to you at Weston Hall.
 In addition to a great number of courses and air-conditioned classrooms/study areas, Weston offers access to online career exploration tools as well as a resource library with a wide variety of books and career/major exploration tools.
 We are most proud of our resources!
 There is a Division of General Studies advisor in Weston Hall three afternoons each week.
 The Career Center also provides an advisor one afternoon a week, and a Wellness Counselor from McKinley Health Center advises in Weston once a week.
-The Office of Minority Student Affairs provides graduate counselors that staff a satellite office in Weston Hall.
 We are also located next door to the Student Dining and Residential Programs building, housing a state of the art dining facility, music practice rooms, large and small event space, a convenience store, library, ample study space, a workout room, a coffee shop and student organization space!

 In addition, there is a full time Program Director, Residence Hall Director, ten Resident Advisors, and a Multicultural Advocate, all of whom work diligently to create a dynamic living and learning environment.
 The biggest advantage to living in Weston is that you will have all of these excellent resources right in the building where you live.

 Are there specific requirements to participating in the WEX program?